Wound Classification

 - Over 400 plant species have potential for wound healing, but research is limited

-- Only three randomized controlled trials have been conducted for the treatment of burns
+- Only three randomised controlled trials have been conducted for the treatment of burns

 Merriam-Webster Online Dictionary